Avin008/Saiyan-UI/README.md

 Toast is a message that appears on bottom of the page.

+You will find Modals on https://github.com/Avin008/saiyan-ui/tree/dev/Components/Toast

 ---

 ### Ratings

 Rating is used in website to rate something like products or experience.
+You will find Ratings on https://github.com/Avin008/saiyan-ui/tree/dev/Components/Ratings

 ---